DataDog/documentation/content/graphing/dashboards/shared_graph.md

 ## Overview

-Shared Graphs and Screenboards allow you to display metrics, traces, and logs visualization outside of Datadog while being able to apply access restriction to your Embeds.
+Shared Graphs and Screenboards allow you to display metric, trace, and log visualizations outside of Datadog while being able to apply access restriction to your Embeds.

 ## Sharing a particular Graph

 To share a Graph from a [Timeboard][5] or a [Screenboard][6]:

-1. Choose a graph
+1. Choose a graph.
-2. Click in the upper-right corner of the graph on the pencil icon to edit it.
+2. Click the pencil icon in the upper right corner to edit it.
 3. Under step 2: *Graph your data* select the **share** tab:
 4. Pick a fixed timeframe for your graph.
 5. Pick a graph size.
-6. Choose to include the legend or not
+6. Choose to include the legend or not.
 7. Get the embed code with the *Generate embed code* button.

 {{< img src="graphing/dashboards/shared_graph/share_graph.png" alt="Shared graph" responsive="true" popup="true" style="width:75%;">}}